Confused by AWS Storage Options? S3, EBS, EFS Explained

 Join the DZone community and get the full member experience.Join For Free

 Amazon Web Services (AWS) is well-known for its vast number of product offerings.
-There are (probably) a few AWS ninjas who know exactly how and when to use which Amazon product for what.
+There are (probably) a few AWS ninjas who know exactly how and when to use which Amazon product for what because they've earned this certification.
 The rest of us are in need of help.

 AWS Storage Options: A Primer